LukasWoodtli/WebPage/content/pages/projects.md

 The development is done with modern and generic C++ on Linux and with Java.
 Part of the testing infrastructure is written in Python.

-I am also learning a lot about financial markets, investment and fintech.
+I am also learning a lot about financial markets, investment and FinTech.

 Another responsibility of mine is the maintenance of our build environment and continuous integration infrastructure (CMake, Jenkins pipeline, Gerrit), integration of static and dynamic analysis tools (Sanitizers, Clang Static Analyzer), as well as regression- and unit-tests.
 I also became an expert in development on Linux.